rrw1000/bangle2/README.md

 I'd really like to use typescript here, but I'm scared that if I let the ts compiler at it, I'll blow my code size limits.

+## Web Bluetooth on Linux

+To enable web bluetooth on Linux you need to enable some experimental stuff in chrome - instructions are here: https://www.espruino.com/Quick+Start+BLE#puckjs .
+This worked for me out of the box on Ubuntu 20.04 / Chrome 102.0.5005.61 .

 ## Using

 ```